Breaking Free from Alcohol: Deaddiction Counselling

 Written by

-At Cadabams, we address the various sides and causes of drug addiction with our 3 decades of experience.
+Alcohol addiction is a disease that can affect many aspects of your life, including health, finances, and interpersonal relationships.
+Recovery from alcohol addiction is possible.
+The neurological changes that result in the brain due to excessive and problematic use of alcohol need to be combated with holistic deaddiction counselling and de-addiction therapy.At Cadabams Anunitha, with our 3 decades of work experience, we address the various sides and causes of drug and alcohol addiction.
 We work on developing plans that focus on long-term recovery while keeping caregivers an essential part of the treatment.
-If you or someone you know are facing issues with alcohol addiction, call us on the helpline at +91 96111 94949 or mail us at info@cadabams.org for any queries or support.
-We are here for you.
+If you or someone you know is facing issues with alcohol addiction, call us on the helpline at +91 96111 94949 or mail us at info@cadabams.org for any queries or support.

 Many people share how their love for alcohol transcends their appreciation for any other thing in life.
-What starts as an innocuous habit out of curiosity and love for hi-life habits often ends up in a debilitating behavior that destroys lives and families altogether.
+What starts as an innocuous habit out of curiosity and love for hi-life habits often ends up in a debilitating behaviour that destroys lives and families altogether.

 Alcohol drinking mostly starts as a misadventure among teenagers that exacerbates into addictive habits if not controlled in time.
-Besides, undiagnosed emotional disorders trigger behavioral consequences resulting in frequent drinking and subsequent dependence on alcohol.
+Besides, undiagnosed emotional disorders trigger behavioural consequences resulting in frequent drinking and subsequent dependence on alcohol.
 In most cases, parents are unaware of their wards’ drinking habits, thus giving way to teen alcoholism.

 However, drinking problems are not limited to teens alone.
 Unhinged drinking habits affect many adults on a global scale as they show signs of problem drinking.
 In Indian societies, moderate drinking habits stem from drinking at social circles or parties.
 While drinking in moderation at times does not harm, frequent drinking can do much unwanted damage to your body.
-Some also drink alcohol to cope with difficulties or emotional distress without realizing that they suffer from a drinking problem.
+Some also drink alcohol to cope with difficulties or emotional distress without realising that they suffer from a drinking problem.

 • A feeling of guilt or shame while drinking